 Wesfarmers' vision for reconciliation is an Australia that affords equal and equitable opportunities to all.
-Wesfarmers is focused on having a workforce and supplier base that reflects the communities in which it operates, and so is committed to increasing the number of Aboriginal and Torres Strait Islander people in its workforce and number of Aboriginal and Torres Strait Islander businesses in its supply chains.
+Wesfarmers is focused on having a workforce and supplier base that reflects the communities in which it operates, and so is committed to increasing the number of Aboriginal and Torres Strait Islander people in its workforce and the number of Aboriginal and Torres Strait Islander businesses in its supply chains.

 Wesfarmers has made Aboriginal and Torres Strait Islander employment an area of focus, in order to reach population parity within the Group's workforce.
-As a result Wesfarmers has increased Aboriginal and Torres Strait Islander representation in its workforce by 20 per cent, from 2,994 team members in June 2021, to 3,601 team members in June 2022.
-This represents a total of 3.3 per cent of the Group's workforce.
+As a result Wesfarmers has increased Aboriginal and Torres Strait Islander representation in its workforce to 3,689 team members in June 2023 from, 3,601 team members in June 2022.
+This represents a total of 3.3 per cent of the Group's Australian-based workforce.